elizabeth-poggie/elizabeth-poggie/_content/notes/27-user-interfaces.md

 - Now your "Local Repository" has reflected those changes, to have the "Remote Repository" reflect those changes, click the "Sync Changes #" button

 # Resolving Merge Conflicts

+Let's say the main branch edited a particular code snippet that you also edited in your branch and you want to consolidate all the changes together.
+This is what is known as a "Merge Conflict".
+There are conflicting changes made to the same part of the code and `git` isn't sure which one is the change is needs to keep.

+Despite being very frustrating at times, conflict is inevitable whenever there is collaboration.
+VSCode allows you to handle those conflicts with ease and in a timely manner.

+## Merging

+- Navigate to the "Source Control" option on the left hand side of your VSCode.
+- Select the `...` option
+- Navigate to `Branch` and select `Merge` and choose to merge with the main

+## Resolving Conflicts

+When there are conflicting changes, a "Merge Changes" panel will pop up showing you the conflicting lines of code.
+Once visible you can go line by line and either:

+- Accept current changes (What you did in your branch)
+- Accept incoming changes (What is being merged from main)
+- Accept both changes

+Once resolved you can click the `+` button to stage the changes, leave the default commit message, and then "Sync" those changes with the "Remote Repository" :^)

+# Exercise ❤️

+As an exercise:

+- Try to edit the `README.md` file in your own branch.
+- Commit and push those changes
+- On my side, i will modify the `README.md` to be different
+- Now try to resolve the merge conflicts with main